 THC in marijuana affects depth perception, reaction time, coordination and other motor skills, and it creates sensory distortion.
 For someone operating machinery, driving a forklift or delivering products in a vehicle, these effects can be deadly.

 According to a study reported by the National Institute on Drug Abuse, employees who tested positive for marijuana had 55% more industrial accidents, 85% more injuries and 75% greater absenteeism compared to those who tested negative.
 Also impacting the bottom line are:

 Employers in safety-sensitive industries are more likely to have zero-tolerance policies when it comes to marijuana use, and new state marijuana laws are making it more difficult to find workers that meet strict drug-testing criteria, according to the Society for Human Resources Management.
 One construction company in Colorado has had to look out of state to find drug-free workers.

 A solid workplace drug policy can go a long way to keeping your organization drug-free.

 Studies show drug testing works; employees are three times less likely to produce a positive test result if they know they will be tested.
-An expanded testing panel that also includes the most commonly abused prescription drugs may better protect your workforce.
+An expanded testing panel that also includes the most commonly misused prescription drugs may better protect your workforce.
 An employer policy also should include: